fuzzygroup/blog/_posts/2016-12-26-christmas-present-review-amazon-echo-is-excellent.md

----
+_posts/2016-12-26-test-post.md---
 layout: post
-title: Amazon Echo Review or When Alexa Will Not Play Music
+title: Christmas Present Review Amazon Echo Is Excellent
-category: echo
+category: amazon_echo
-tags: ["alexa", "echo" "music", "echo_dot", "amazon_echo"]
+tags: ["alexa", "echo", "music", "echo_dot"]
 ---
 So my wife got me an Amazon Echo for Christmas and I powered it up today.
 Overall I was absolutely delighted with it -- Amazon has a hell of a product here.
 The ease of use that a conversational user interface brings is staggering: